67th Avenue station: History

 On February 5, 1962, the 67th Drive entrance to the station and a change booth opened.
 The entrance included three low turnstiles and two high exit turnstiles.
 This entrance has been built along with the rest of the station, but had not been opened until this point because the station's ridership had not warranted it.

 Under the 2015–2019 Metropolitan Transportation Authority Capital Program, the station, along with thirty other New York City Subway stations, was scheduled to undergo a complete overhaul.
 This station would have been entirely closed for up to 6 months.
-Updates would have included cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
-However, these renovations are being deferred until the 2020-2024 Capital Program due to a lack of funding.
+Updates were to include cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
+However, these renovations were deferred until the 2020-2024 Capital Program due to a lack of funding.